Valor Christian High School: Arts + Media

 The school has a robust arts and media program.
 They offer more than 20 different arts courses.
 The Valor Center for Culture & Influence hosts more than 40,000 visitors a year in the 700-seat performance hall.
 Valor's performance hall is the only high school theatre in the state that has a hydraulic orchestra pit and second one in any theatre in the state.
 Valor also has a conservatory program, for students to take specialized classes and private lessons in their field of study.

+Industry experts bring their expertise to the Valor Arts program including Marty Magehee, a founding member of the Grammy nominated group 4Him.

 Athletics

 The school is known for its sports program, especially football.
 They have won multiple state championships.